-New Zealand is a great choice if you are looking for a destination to spend your annual holiday.
+New Zealand is a great choice if you are looking for an annual holiday destination.
 There are so many places that can only be found in this country.
 Are you a LOTR or Hobbit fan?
 Well, you can visit the filming location of Bag End.
-Do you know that you can pay with hobbit money in New Zealand?
+Do you know that you can pay with Hobbit money in New Zealand?

-Have you been dreaming of seeing the famous kiwi animal?
-Perhaps you have been looking forward to seeing Dunedin, the town with the steepest road (slope of 19 degrees) in the world.
-How about exploring the country which was the last place to be inhabited by humans?
+Have you been dreaming of seeing the famous Kiwi animal?
+Perhaps you have been looking forward to seeing Dunedin, the town with the world’s steepest road (slope of 19 degrees).
+How about exploring the country that was the last place humans inhabited?

 There are many more reasons to visit New Zealand and spend your vacation here.
-In this article, I will show you my 3 weeks in New Zealand itinerary from North Island to South Island.
-If you are unfamiliar with those terms, that covers the entire country.
+In this article, I will show you my 3 weeks in New Zealand itinerary from the North Island to the South Island.
+If you are unfamiliar with those terms, they cover the entire country.

 BASIC TRAVEL TIPS FOR NEW ZEALAND

 If you don’t know much about New Zealand or travelling with someone else, perhaps you can discuss this destination better with these interesting facts about New Zealand, which are also suitable if you’re travelling with young children.
-Learning about these things will also help in planning or writing your itinerary.
+Learning about these things will also help you plan or write your itinerary.

 Time difference

 New Zealand is on GMT+13 or UTC+12.
-That’s 3 hours ahead of Los Angeles, 12 hours ahead of Paris, and 5 hours ahead of Singapore.
+That’s 20 hours ahead of Los Angeles, 12 hours ahead of Paris, and 5 hours ahead of Singapore.
+Not to mention the additional or an hour fewer during daylight saving time.

 If you are coming from the West, going to New Zealand means you are losing hours and going home means you are gaining hours or maybe even a day.
 This is why I only made this itinerary for 18-20 days.
 This will give you plenty of free time to prepare before you leave or time to relax once you get home from New Zealand.